Alternative Text: Addressing the issues

 Help improve our training and take our survey!

-Explore our other trainings
+Explore our other training

 Ambiguous links